Akuli/jou/doc/lists.md

 ```

 If you know that you won't need no more than 10 elements,
-you can use an array of 10 elements together with an integer to stores the length:
+you can use an array of 10 elements together with an integer that represents the length:

 ```python
 import "stdlib/io.jou"